-The Windham Rail-Trail occupies a scenic stretch of abandoned rail ( Manchester and Lawrence) between Range Road (at Rockingham Rd.) in Salem and Windham Road, about 4 miles to the northwest.
-At Windham Road, the trail becomes the Derry Rail Trail
+The Windham Rail-Trail occupies a scenic stretch of abandoned rail (Manchester and Lawrence) between Range Road (at Rockingham Rd.) in Salem and Windham Road, about 4 miles to the northwest.
+At Windham Road, the trail becomes the Derry Rail Trail and continues for another 3 miles.

 Wildlife is abundant along the trail.
 Watch for deer, moose, owls, turtles, herrons and beavers, as well as many species of duck and geese.